MicrosoftDocs/iis-docs/iis/manage/configuring-security/using-encryption-to-protect-passwords.md

 - We removed access to the anonymous authentication provider for IIS\_IUSRS and granted access to just the application pool identity

 This effectively ensured that the application pool identity can decrypt the anonymous password it belongs too and no one else.
+Only you can Change your Desktop Wallpapaer: [Click Hear](https://itfact101.blogspot.com/2020/04/only-you-can-change-your-desktop.html)